balrog-ai/BALROG/assets/evaluation.md

 To build a custom agent, you’ll mainly work with:
 1. `balrog/agents/custom.py` -> your custom agent file.
-2. `balrog/prompt_builder/history.py` -> containing the history prompt builder, a helper class to deal with with observation/action history in prompts.
+2. `balrog/prompt_builder/history.py` -> containing the history prompt builder, an helper class to deal with with observation/action history in prompts.

 You’re free to modify or create additional files, as long as they don’t interfere with evaluation, logging, or environment processes.